China-USA-Mathematics-Research-Group/ChatGPT/README.md

 (Better control, trust, safer, more close to human…)

-White box vs black box
+White box vs black box (ZHENG, "White Box/Black Box" was one of the most important themes from my PhD disseration.
+The literature around this began with Bruno Buchberger back in 1989.
+Here's a link to his seminal article: https://dl.acm.org/doi/pdf/10.1145/382276.1095228

 Chinese “AI-Topia”